top of page

 Disability Living Allowance (DLA) is a monthly payment for children with a disability under the age of 16.

-Council tax discounts for carers
+Council tax reduction for carers

-Money off gas and electricity for carers
+Money off gas and energy for carers

 Heating benefits in the UK